SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector_Basics.md

 uid: CICD_Tutorial_Connector
 ---

-# Setting up a GitHub workflow for connectors
+# Setting up a basic CI/CD for connectors

-In this tutorial, you will learn how to set up basic quality control and automatic deployment of a DataMiner connector to a staging system through a CI/CD pipeline.
-This can be done with or without the staging system being connected to dataminer.services.
-This tutorial uses a DataMiner Agent on an internet-accessible virtual machine.
+In this tutorial, you will learn how to create a custom pipeline from scratch.
+This pipeline will establish basic quality control and automate the deployment of a DataMiner connector to a staging system through a CI/CD pipeline.
+This setup can function with or without the staging system being connected to dataminer.services.
+The tutorial uses a DataMiner Agent hosted on an internet-accessible virtual machine.

-You can find a quick overview of specific CI/CD tooling offered by Skyline Communications in our [documentation](xref:Platform_independent_CICD).

 > [!NOTE]
 > You can also apply the instructions in this tutorial (with limited syntax changes) to use other CI/CD technology, such as Jenkins, GitLab, Concourse, Azure DevOps, etc.

+You can find a quick overview of specific CI/CD tooling offered by Skyline Communications in our [documentation](xref:Platform_independent_CICD).

 > [!TIP]
 > See also: [Kata #22: How to make a connector CI/CD pipeline](https://community.dataminer.services/courses/kata-22/) on DataMiner Dojo ![Video](~/user-guide/images/video_Duo.png)

 Expected duration: 20 minutes.

+## **Production-Level Workflows**

+For those interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, please see the [From Code to Product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.

 ## Prerequisites